lawrencewoodman/rulehunter/CONTRIBUTING.md

 To submit code contributions we ask the following:

+  * Confirm that your contributions can be included via a simple [Developer Certificate of Origin](#developer-certificate-of-origin) which we use instead of a full CLA.
+This can be signed via [cla-assistant](https://cla-assistant.io/vlifesystems/rulehunter).
   * Please put your changes in a separate branch to ease integration.
   * For new code please add tests to prove that it works.
   * Update [CHANGELOG.md](https://github.com/vlifesystems/rulehunter/blob/master/CHANGELOG.md) if appropriate.
   * Make a pull request to the [repo](https://github.com/vlifesystems/rulehunter) on github.

+### Developer Certificate of Origin
+Rather than a use a full-blown _Contributor License Agreement_, this project uses a simple _Developer Certificate of Origin_ to confirm that any contributions can be included.
+The text of the certificate is listed below and the easiest way to confirm this is via [cla-assistant](https://cla-assistant.io/vlifesystems/rulehunter).

+    Developer Certificate of Origin
+    Version 1.1

+    Copyright (C) 2004, 2006 The Linux Foundation and its contributors.
+    1 Letterman Drive
+    Suite D4700
+    San Francisco, CA, 94129

+    Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

+    Developer's Certificate of Origin 1.1

+    By making a contribution to this project, I certify that:

+    (a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or

+    (b) The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or

+    (c) The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.

+    (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

 ### Vendored Dependencies